DonaldMbara/Link-Online-Tutoring-App-/README.md

 - As an authenticated user, I can be able to vote answers offered by tutors

--As an authenticated tutor, I can be able to setup meetings
-- As an authenticated tutor, I can be able to answer questions
-- As an authenticated tutor, I can get paid after offering a service
+-As an authenticated tutor, I can be able to setup meetings -As an authenticated tutor, I can be able to answer questions -As an authenticated tutor, I can get paid after offering a service